-The 2020 Lighting of Osmanthus Gardens lantern festival will take place at Cornwall Park, Hastings on 1-7 March.
-On the Friday and Saturday nights, live performances by performers dressed in traditional costume will make the occasion extra special.
+The 2021 Lighting of Osmanthus Gardens lantern festival will take place at Cornwall Park, Hastings on 12-18 April.

 The 2019 Lighting of Osmanthus Gardens lantern festival took place at Cornwall Park, Hastings on 3 - 7 April.
 In 2019 new lotus lanterns were added to display, and classical music added to the magic.

 The 2018 Lighting of Osmanthus Gardens lantern festival was a resounding success enjoyed over five nights of wonderful weather.
 It attracted huge crowds and we received fantastic feedback about the magic the festival created in the gardens.

 The festival took place from 4 to 8 April.
 A highlight was the magnificent live performances from musicians dressed in traditional costume.
 Evy Tian from Wellington played the first three nights, and a stunning trio of musicians from Guilin, accompanied by Shen Ying from Guilin Foreign Affairs, played the last two nights, following a beautiful welcome sung by St Joseph's Maori Girls’ College choir.

 The coloured traditional Chinese lanterns were the stars of the light show once again, with four more of the large floating lotus lamps imported for this year’s festival.
 We would like to give a huge thank you to all those who made a gold coin donation in support of continuing to grow the Lighting of Osmanthus Gardens lantern festival.